Alicepinch/stay-in-st-tropez/README.md

 - [JQuery](https://jquery.com)
   - The project uses JQuery to simplify DOM manipulation.
-- Javascript
+- JavaScript
-  - The project uses javascript to create interactive elements and link API's.
+  - The project uses JavaScript to create interactive elements and link API's.
 - HTML
   - The main structure of this website was built using HTML5
 - CSS